skylarweaver/front-end-afa/src/pages/about-afa.md

       diagnosed with Alopecia when he was 16 after finding a dime-sized bald spot on the back of his head.
       Six months later, Skylar had become completely bald—a unique look for a sophomore in high school.
 That uncontrolled transition took a toll on Skylar's emotional well-being and self-confidence throughout high school.
       Over the past 9 years, Skylar has embraced his Alopecia and has learned to recognize it as an important part of his identity.
-He's also realized that many other like him are trying to overcome similar challenges.
+He's also realized that many others like him are trying to overcome similar challenges.
 Now, Skylar is embarking on an adventure of a lifetime to demonstrate that Alopecia is not an inhibitor and to encourage other Alopecians to own their identity as well.
     role: Founder & Executive Director
     name: Skylar Weaver